opencivicdata/docs.opencivicdata.org/proposals/drafts/reconciliation.rst

    :status 200 OK: no error
    :status 404 Not Found: no politician with that identifier found
    :status 301 Moved Permanently: if an ocd_identifier has been merged into another identifier, redirect to :http:get:`/identifier/(str:new_ocd_identifier)`
+   :status 300 Multiple Choices: this id has split, return options

 .. http:post:: /identifier